jeffvella/UnityEcsEvents/README.md

 #### What is it?

-The concept of Entity Events in Entity Component Systems (ECS) is fairly common.
-Used mostly for short-lived/one frame messaging, its a convenient way of triggering functionality.
-In Unity this can be accomplished easily by creating an entity and assigning components to it.

-#### Then why do i need a fancy package?

-This has many optimizations that allow for creating events faster than you could otherwise.
-It also has many additional features such as parallel support, attaching DynamicBuffers to events!
+Events in ECS are a convienient way to communicate short-lived information between systems.
+An event is just an Entity with a few components on it.

 [Check out the example project here](https://github.com/jeffvella/UnityEcsEvents.Example)

 ### Installation:

-- **Option 1: Download**
-Download by clicking the "Clone or Download" button on the GitHub repo and copy the contents to your unity project's /packages/ folder.
+Download by clicking the "Clone or Download" button on the GitHub repo then copy the folders into your "/packages/" folder.

-- **Option 2: PackageManager**
-Click the on the GitHub repo, and copy the URL shown.
-In PackageManager hit the [+] icon,  select [Add Package from Git URL] and then paste in the URL, [Add].
-You will need [Clone or Download] button [Git](https://git-scm.com/ "Git") installed on your machine for this to work. for more info see the  [PackageManager docs](https://docs.unity3d.com/Manual/upm-ui-giturl.html "PackageManager docs").
-After clicking [Add] it can take 30 seconds or so before it looks like its doing anything.
+There are two seperate packages included:
+- Entities.Unlocked - Provides access to various internal features of Unity.Entities
+- UnityEcsEvents - The core events system.

 ### Package Dependencies:

-    "com.unity.entities": "0.8.0-preview.8",
-    "com.unity.burst": "1.3.0-preview.7",
+    "com.unity.burst": "1.3.3",
-    "com.unity.collections": "0.7.0-preview.2",
+    "com.unity.collections": "0.9.0-preview.6",
+    "com.unity.entities": "0.11.1-preview.4",
 	"com.unity.test-framework": "1.1.11",
     "com.unity.test-framework.performance": "1.3.3-preview",
+	"com.vella.entities.unlocked": "0.0.3"

 ### Supported Editors:

-  * 2019.3.6xx+
+  * 2020.1.0b14+

 ### Acknowledgements